-One of the most common questions I get is on how to achieve goals when your partner in business or your spouse does not think the same way as you about these principles.
-I’ll continue to address this issue occasionally, because there are so many angles to consider, and maybe this is the one that will make a difference for you.
+One of the most common questions I get is on how to achieve goals when your partner or spouse does not think the same way as you about these principles.
+There are so many angles to consider, so maybe this is the one that will make a difference for you.

-In order for you and your spouse to have the synergy you’d like to have on your way to achieving your prosperity goals, you need to have a COMMON GOAL.
+In order for you and your spouse to have the synergy you’d like to have, you need to have a COMMON GOAL.

 I don’t mean to sound too simplistic here, but that’s what it boils down to.
 If you can’t understand why you aren’t getting the support you’d like to have, then ask yourself, when was the last time you sat down together and talked about what you’d like your future together to look like?
 Where do you see the two of you in ten years?